Privacy and Security of Personal Health Information Policy

-Coolangatta Medical Centre has an agreement with an external provider Automed & Health Engine.
-The patient application does not have direct contact to Coolangatta Medical Centre and only connects to Automed’s & Health engine’s cloud servers.
-All communication between the Hotdoc & Health engine cloud server and Coolangatta Medical Centre is encrypted using 128bit SSL encryption.
-Automed & Health engine only handles data relating to the patient appointment and no other sensitive patient records are used or stored on the Automed & HE system. http://www.hotdoc.com.au and http://www.healthengine.com.au provides the Terms of Service for the Automed & Health engine application.
+Coolangatta Medical Centre has an agreement with an external provider Automed and healthengine.
+The patient application does not have direct contact to Coolangatta Medical Centre and only connects to Automed and health engine cloud servers.
+All communication between the Automed and health engine cloud server and Coolangatta Medical Centre is encrypted using 128bit SSL encryption.
+Automed & Health engine only handles data relating to the patient appointment and no other sensitive patient records are used or stored on the Automed http://www.automedsystems.com.au provides the Terms of Service for the Automed.

 Changes to this statement

 From time to time, we may make changes to the Privacy and Disclaimer Policy.
 This may be in relation to changes in the law, best practice or changes in our services.
 These changes will be reflected in this statement, so you should check here from time to time.

 Electronic information (e.g. specialist letters and pathology) is transmitted over the public network in an encrypted format using secure messaging software.

 Incoming mail is opened in the office room.
 Items for collection or postage are left in a secure area not in view of the public.
 Outgoing mail is personally delivered to Australia Post.

 Facsimile, printers and other electronic communication devices in the practice are located in areas that are only accessible to the practice team.